ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 FROM ua_lookup
 ```

+We built this table by hand; it is far from comprehensive.
 Now let's use `LOOKUP JOIN` to do a real-time lookup for each row:

 Execute the following query:
 ```